TELEHEALTH

 Question: What can I see on the screen while I’m in session?

 Steps: Open the telehealth session on a separate browser, so you cannot see tabs for email or other websites.
-Maximize the image so that it fills the entire screen.
+Maximize the image so it fills the entire screen.

 Turn off notifications